California Interstate User Diesel Fuel Tax – Frequently Asked Questions (FAQs)Open All Close All

 - All miles traveled were in California

 Yes, you must submit a "zero" return even if no taxable fuel was used.

 We will mail a return to your mailing address at the close of each reporting period.
 If you do not receive your return 15 days before the due date, you may contact the Motor Carrier Office to obtain the correct form.
 You may also download a replacement form from this website.
 Forms that are downloaded from our site do not contain the tax rate.
 The current and past rates can be found on our Tax Rates page under "International Fuel Tax Agreement (IFTA) including California Interstate User Diesel Fuel Tax (DI) Program".

-- Form BOE-501-DI, Interstate User Diesel Fuel Tax Return.
+- Form CDTFA-501-DI, Interstate User Diesel Fuel Tax Return.

-- Form BOE-501-DI-s, Declaracion de Impuestos Sobre el Combustible Diesel para Usuarios Interestatales
+- Form CDTFA-501-DI-s, Declaracion de Impuestos Sobre el Combustible Diesel para Usuarios Interestatales

 Failure to receive the return does not relieve you from the obligation of filing in a timely manner or submitting the return.

 A penalty of ten percent of the tax owed will be assessed on late-filed returns.
 To avoid penalty for late filing, the tax returns must be postmarked no later than midnight on the date indicated.
 If the last day of the month falls on a Saturday, Sunday or legal holiday, the next business day will be considered as filed timely.

 Interest is assessed on all delinquent taxes due.
 The interest rate varies and the current rate is noted on line 11 on the front of your return.
 Interest will be calculated from the date the tax was due for each month or fraction of a month until paid.